AmrMaghraby/Pencil-Interview-process/README.md

 ## Development steps

-First I wrote nodejs script to read and parse Questions sheet nd anther script for Topics sheet.
+First I wrote nodejs script to read and parse Questions sheet and anther script for Topics sheet (Attached in Backend dirctory project called read-store-Topics and read-store-questions).

 Second created account on MongoDB Atlas and connect nodejs scripts to database instance on MongoDB Atlas.
 The link for my instance could be found here.